Home » Salad Recipes » Summer Strawberry Salad with Strawberry Balsamic Dressing

 Prepared Summer Strawberry Salad next to fresh stawberries

 Strawberries may be available year-round in most parts of the country, but there’s something about strawberries during summer that makes them extra special.
-Even better when you make a delectable homemade strawberry and balsamic dressing to top over fresh greens, strawberries, quinoa, avocado, and other goodies.
+You can use it for pastries like Strawberry Breakfast Tarts.
+But!
+It is even better when you make a delectable homemade strawberry and balsamic dressing to top over fresh greens, strawberries, quinoa, avocado, and other goodies.

 Whether you’re a daily salad eater or just trying to get in some extra veggies in a unique way, this strawberry salad will do the trick.
 It’s also friendly with most diets, including vegan, Whole-30, gluten-free, low-carb, and keto with simple modifications.